Pascuali Organic Cashmere

 How can you get our cashmere yarns?

-Cashmere Lace and Cashmere 6/28 will be available as of end of July and Cashmere Worsted as of September 2020.
+Cashmere Lace Cashmere Worsted and Cashmere 6/28 will be available as of end of July 2020.

 You can buy the yarn here on our Online Shop or you can look for your local Pascuali cashmere Stockist in our map.
 Please make sure the shop has our organic cashmere in stock either by contacting the shop or contacting us directly.